Building RBAC in Go

 }

-Next, let’s start taking a look at the main.go
+Next, let’s take a look at the main.go

 struct holds the users found in users.json